 • Provide security guidance to contractors using DoD and IC regulations and requirements – analyze complex data and make appropriate program recommendations.

 • Prepare estimates and anaylysis for security projects and technologies to support the TSCM mission.

 • Apply experience in supporting security concepts, principles and practices to analyze and resolve difficult and complex security issues.

 Skills and Experience:

-• Shall have a minimum of 11 years of CI experience, of which at least 7 of those years include federal TSCM experience, and of which at least 5 of those years include experience as a TSCM Lead.
+• Shall possess at least 7 years experience in CI or security related field, of which at least 5 of those years include TSCM experience.

 • Shall have an Interagency Training Center (ITC) TSCM Certification and complete at least 40 hours of discipline-specific development or refresher training every fiscal year.
 The training delivery may include classroom, on-line, or commercially-available training, or exercise.
 The NGA customer will sponsor Government-offered, discipline-specific development or refresher training IAW National and DoD standards.
 However, NGA will NOT sponsor TSCM Fundamentals certification as this is a requirement on day 1.
 The contractor will be responsible for funding associated with this certification and all commercial-offered training.

-• Shall possess a TSCM Cyber certification (TSCM Fundamentals graduation will suffice, with an expectation for "TSCM for Information Systems" (ITC) or equivalent)
+• Shall possess TSCM Cyber certification (TSCM Fundamentals graduation will suffice , with an expectation for "TSCM for Information Systems" (ITC) or equivalent)

 • Shall possess A +, Network +, and Sec + Certifications in accordance with DoD 8140 requirements.